Quratulainalvi/Quratulainalvi/README.md

 ---

 ### :fire: Key Skills :
-Project 1: Digital Marketing Campaign for an event
+### :fire:Project 1: Digital Marketing Campaign for an event

 Description: Led a successful digital marketing campaign for the launch of a new event, resulting in a 10% increase in sales within the first week.